 Animal owners are legally and financially responsible and liable for their pets.
 When a dog owner fails to properly contain their pet or stop it from attacking, a victim of a serious, unprovoked dog bite has a legal right to file a lawsuit against the owner.
 A Columbia, MO dog bite lawyer can help the victim receive the financial compensation they need to cover any medical expenses or prolonged care and make up for lost wages, emotional side effects, etc.

-What to Do If You’re Bit by a Dog
+What to Do If a Dog Bites You

 Being unexpectedly attacked by a dog can be a traumatic experience.
 The attack may cause you to become angry and lash out against the owner, but it’s best to remain calm, get away from the dog/get to safety immediately, and proceed to do the following: